List of investigational sex-hormonal agents

 This is a list of investigational sex-hormonal agents, or sex-hormonal agents that are currently under development for clinical use but are not yet approved.
 Chemical/generic names are listed first, with developmental code names, synonyms, and brand names in parentheses.

+This list was last comprehensively updated sometime between May 2017 and September 2021.
+It is likely to become outdated with time.